SAP-samples/cloud-abap-rap/README.md

 # Description

-This repository contains several examples how to develop with the ABAP RESTful Application Programming Model (RAP) in SAP Cloud Platform, ABAP environment.
+This repository contains sample code that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP Cloud Platform, ABAP environment.

-# Motivation
+## Motivation

-The basic idea behind the RAP generator is to make it easier for the developer to create the complete stack of objects that are needed to implement a RAP business object.
+The basic idea behind the *RAP Generator* is to make it easier for the developer to create the complete stack of objects that are needed to implement a RAP business object.
 The goal is to generate most of the boiler plate coding so that the developer can start more quickly to implement the business logic.

 The first data source which is supported are tables.
 When creating new tables for green field scenarios the use of tables with uuid based keys is recommended, so that a managed scenario can be used where no code needs to be implemented for the CRUD operations and earyl numbering can be used.
 The only thing that is left for the developer is to implement determinations, validations and actions.